mxt2888/ideapad-1-15ALC7-opencore/README.md

 ## Notes

+- I do not take responsability for broken configs if u used any configurator (OCAT and such).
+- Boot Chime is enabled by default.
 - It is prefered to use macOS versions 15 and below for stability.
 - Add `alcid=101` to `boot-args` for functional audio input and output.
 - Use `MacBookPro16,3` (macOS 15 and below) or `MacBookPro16,2` (macOS 26) [SMBIOS](https://github.com/corpnewt/GenSMBIOS).